Here’s How To Sell House By Owner

 Take Advantage of Available Resources

-In the past, finding a home buyer in San Antonio meant you had to take out ads in the real estate circulars and dailies, put a For Sale sign on your lawn, spread the word to everyone you know, and then hope for the best.
+In the past, finding a home buyer meant you had to take out ads in the real estate circulars and dailies, put a For Sale sign on your lawn, spread the word to everyone you know, and then hope for the best.
 Of course, you still have to market your property but circumstances have changed and sellers are at a marketing advantage.
 There’s an influx of real estate services that cater to people who want to sell property on their own.

 For instance, you can make use of online services that will help you obtain a flat-fee MLS (Multiple Listing Service) listing.